OkayHughes/open-lab-notebook/src/posts/411/411_final_project.md

 * Synoptic conditions: north-easterly flow around an anticyclone.
 * Surface heat/WV fluxes from ocean induce boundary layer clouds. (rolls/cloud streets)
   * Fig 1: aerial picture of clouds
+* boundary layer between 1 to 1.5 km deep
+* Much more liquid water path than ice
+* Weak inversion at top of BL
+* Good summary of how data was turned into number concentrations and cloud phase characterization

+## modeling:
+* Initial conditions:
+  * cloud-topped boundary layer
+  * well mixed and capped by inversion
+  * Figure 2: how well do sounding and initial condtions match?
+  * Cloud top initially pure liquid
+  * Temperature and vapor advection calculated